2011 Giro d'Italia, Stage 1 to Stage 11: Stage 6

 This was a more straightforward day of racing than the one previous.
 Five riders formed the day's principal breakaway – Yaroslav Popovych, Kristof Vandewalle, Sacha Modolo, Frederik Veuchelen, and the original instigator Jussi Veikkanen.
 Their maximum advantage was left carefully controlled at six minutes.
-Modolo was the first to lose the pace, and rode for several kilometers in a no-man's land between the other four and the peloton, an effort that cost him sufficient strength that he finished dead last on the day.
+Modolo was the first to lose the pace, and rode for several kilometers in a no-man's land between the other four and the peloton, an effort that cost him sufficient strength that he finished last on the day.
 Veikkanen next fell off the pace to leave a leading trio.
 At this point, Modolo's teammate Stefano Pirazzi set off on the attack from the main field to try to bridge up to the leaders, but he was never able, being caught between the two groups for some 10 km.
 Pirazzi's attack made little if any strategic sense, but it pleased the roadside fans who had brought signs showing their support for the Italian.
 With about 10 km left to race, Vandewalle tried to solo to the finish, leaving Popovych and Veuchelen behind to be swept up by the main field.
 His advantage was only 48 seconds at that point, and the peloton reabsorbed him with just under 2 km remaining.
 Attacks from David Millar, František Raboň, Matthias Frank, and Robert Kišerlovski were all very short-lived.
 Within the final kilometer, Danilo Di Luca took first position on the road and for a moment appeared poised for victory before he was passed up by former teammate Alessandro Petacchi.
 The points leader had started his sprint from nearly 600 m out, since leadout man Danilo Hondo pulled off at that point upon seeing that Francisco Ventoso and not Petacchi was sitting in his slipstream.
 Ventoso occupied first position with about 100 m to go, at which point it seemed that Petacchi was going to pass him and claim the stage win, but the Italian suddenly stopped pedaling just meters from the finish line, giving Ventoso the stage win.
 When interviewed by media shortly after the stage's conclusion, Petacchi was so exhausted that for over a minute he did not have sufficient breath to speak, and could only gasp for air.
 He later said he was satisfied with second on the day, since the uphill finish meant victory was unlikely for a field sprinter like him.
 Ventoso, for his part, had targeted this stage ahead of time, believing that the group that arrived at the finish together would be select and not include the entire peloton.
 The top ten in the overall standings were essentially unchanged, giving Pieter Weening another day in the pink jersey.